Trading symmetry for Hilbert-space dimension in Bell-inequality violation

 Note also that the realizability of symmetric distributions by a symmetric model has also been explored in the context of network nonlocality.
 In fact, it has recently been shown~\cite{WRB+2025} that there exist symmetric distributions in the triangle network (under exchange of parties) that cannot be created via a symmetric model assuming {\em only} no-signaling, regardless of the dimension or nature of the system.
 Moreover, such intriguing distributions can be created via a local asymmetric model.

-Finally, note also that while we have focused on the symmetry of (full) permutation invariance, there are clearly interesting alternatives to consider.
+Finally, note also that while we have focused on the symmetry of (full) permutation invariance---see~\cref{App:Multipartite} for some further results in this context---there are clearly interesting alternatives to consider.
 For instance, one may consider Bell inequalities that exhibit translationally (also called cyclic-permutation) invariance \cite{Grandjean2012,Tura_2014,Wang17}.
 Could one find a similar kind of trade-off between dimension and symmetry?
 We leave the exploration of this and other interesting questions for future work.

 \crefname{appendix}{appendix}{appendices} \Crefname{appendix}{Appendix}{Appendices} \crefalias{section}{appendix} \crefalias{subsection}{appendix} \crefalias{subsubsection}{appendix}